felis/USB_Host_Shield_2.0/README.md

 Then just press any button on the Wiimote and it will then connect to the dongle.

-Take a look at the example for more information: <https://github.com/felis/USB_Host_Shield_2.0/blob/master/examples/Bluetooth/Wii/Wii.ino>.
+Take a look at the example for more information: [Wii.ino](examples/Bluetooth/Wii/Wii.ino).

 Also take a look at the blog post:

 * <http://blog.tkjelectronics.dk/2012/08/wiimote-added-to-usb-host-library/>

+The Wii IR camera can also be used, but you will have to activate the code for it manually as it is quite large.
+Simply set ```ENABLE_WII_IR_CAMERA``` to 1 in [settings.h](settings.h).

+The [WiiIRCamera.ino](examples/Bluetooth/WiiIRCamera/WiiIRCamera.ino) example shows how it can be used.

 All the information about the Wii controllers are from these sites: